 - sNCLDV is not a WOAH-listed disease.
-Importing countries may have import requirements or have closed borders to the import of live, fresh or frozen species susceptible to sNCLDV to avoid the possible introduction of sNCLDV. - If sNCLDV were to become established, Australia could use zoning to maintain or gain access to international markets for live sturgeon and non-viable finfish products. - The impacts of sNCLDV establishment and spread on international trade are likely to be minor at the local level.
+Importing countries may have import requirements for live, fresh or frozen species susceptible to sNCLDV to avoid the possible introduction of sNCLDV. - If sNCLDV were to become established, Australia could use zoning to maintain or gain access to international markets for live sturgeon and non-viable finfish products. - The impacts of sNCLDV establishment and spread on international trade are likely to be minor at the local level.

-The effect on the environment, including biodiversity, endangered species and the integrity of ecosystems

-- sNCLDV is only known to infect species of sturgeon and there are no known endangered Australian species, or closely related species, susceptible to sNCLDV. - The impact of sNCLDV establishment and spread on the biodiversity of the environment is not expected to be discernible at any level.
+The effect on the environment, including biodiversity, endangered species and the integrity of ecosystems sNCLDV is only known to infect species of sturgeon and there are no known endangered Australian species, or closely related species, susceptible to sNCLDV. • The impact of sNCLDV establishment and spread on the biodiversity of the environment is not expected to be discernible at any level.